daitasarkar/daita.com/README.md

 This is my rough portfolio.
-Trying out git github and vscode for the first time so trying to get my hands dirty
+Trying out git github and vscode for the first time so getting my hands dirty